JochCool/minesweeper-bot/README.md

 * `/news`&nbsp;&ndash; displays info about my latest updates.
 * `/ping`&nbsp;&ndash; displays my heartbeat ping.

-The following are text commands only:
-* `/setprefix`&nbsp;&ndash; allows you to change the prefix of all my text commands.
-Requires Manage Server permission to execute.
-* `/help`&nbsp;&ndash; shows a list of commands.
-* `/ms`&nbsp;&ndash; alias of `/minesweeper`.
-* `/msraw`&nbsp;&ndash; alias of `/minesweeperraw`.
+When using text commands, you can also use the shorthands `ms` or `msraw`, and there is also a `help` command that lists all text commands.

 ## Feedback
 My creator is @JochCool#1314.
-If you have any feedback, questions or other remarks, you can DM him, create an issue on GitHub, or join my Discord support server: https://discord.gg/PCxZrrZ.
+If you have any feedback, questions or other remarks, you can DM him, [create an issue on GitHub](https://github.com/JochCool/minesweeper-bot/issues/new), or [join my Discord support server](https://discord.gg/PCxZrrZ).

 ## Q&A
 ### I have gone offline and am not responding to any commands!
 Oh no!
-Please ping my creator so he can revive me (see the [contact](#Contact) section)!
+Please ping my creator so he can revive me (see [the feedback section](#Feedback) above)!

 ### There are no slash commands!
 This may be because you do not have the "Use Application Commands" permission.
 Otherwise, try re-inviting me to the server (and verify that "Create commands in a server" is checked).